Valentin Slavikovski

 Valentin Slavikovski (Belarusian: Славiкоускi Валянцiн Валянцiнавiч; born December 9, 1990, in Minsk, Belarus) is a professional Belarusian kickboxer.

-He is an International Master of Sports in Thai boxing, a member of the Belarusian Kickboxing, the Thai Boxing Federation, and also the Belarusian Pankration Federation.
-Standing in at 6 ft 23 (190 cm), and weighing 223 lbs (101 kg), Slavikovski has earned many heavyweight titles and championship medals, including the Gold medal from the Baltic Games.
+He is an International Master of Sports in Thai boxing and a member of the Belarusian Kickboxing, the Thai Boxing Federation, and the Belarusian Pankration Federation.
+Standing at 6ft 3in (190 cm) and weighing 223 lbs (101 kg), Slavikovski has earned heavyweight titles and championship medals, including the Gold medal from the Baltic Games.
 He was also a winner in the Central Asian Games.
-In 2013 he even received the President Award from President Sports Club for his achievements in international competitions.
+In 2013, he received the President Award from President Sports Club for his achievements in international competitions.

 Early life

 Valentin Slavikovski was born on December 9, 1990.
-While growing up in Minsk, Belarus, Slavikovski began showing an interest in boxing while still in grade school.
-Continuing with his education, Slavikovski finished grade school and also completed a firefighting training course.
+While growing up in Minsk, Belarus, Slavikovski began showing an interest in boxing while in grade school.
+Continuing with his education, Slavikovski finished grade school and a firefighting training course.

 After graduating, Slavikovski was accepted into the Belarusian National Technical University (BNTY).
-Balancing his studies and ambitions to be a boxer, Slavikovski earned a specialty in Mining Engineering, all while continuing to train and condition his body for the boxing world.
+Balancing his studies and ambitions to be a boxer, Slavikovski earned a specialty in mining engineering and continued to train.